 Remember YOU DO NOT UNDERSTAND and seek to understand rather than stand in judgment.

-Because understanding leads to empathy and from a place of empathy we can start to show victims we do not blame them and neither should they.
+How can we expect employees to disclose domestic violence or for that matter sexual harassment and bullying in the workplace if we continue to lay the blame on them?
+We need to come from a place of compassion and understanding because it leads to empathy and from a place of empathy we can start to show victims we do not blame them and neither should they.

 She helps by bringing insights on this complex and emotional subject, ensuring managers understand the issue, the signs and how to communicate with those impacted by domestic violence.